khmskhmskhms/kaishi-FR/README.md

 You can find the various styling options [here](https://docs.ankiweb.net/templates/styling.html).
 As you can see, Kaishi 1.5k uses very little options in the style tab directly.
 You can change the `font-family` option to get different fonts, `font-size` to change the font size and `text-align` to change the alignment of the text, for instance if you'd like the text to be left aligned.
 By default, Kaishi 1.5k colors **bold** words.
 The option to change this is `b{color: }` as you can see above.
 Simply put a hexcode or a color name like `red` to get that color instead.
 If you would like no color, simply take out the whole `b{color: }` part.

-## The audio for this word is wrong!
+## L'audio ne correspond pas aux mots !

 Certain words such as 次 (つぎ) and あげる have been reported as having "wrong" audio.
 This is because beginners often do not hear (and are not aware) of Japanese nasalization, where /g/ sounds can sound closer to /n/.
 Please see [this video](https://www.youtube.com/watch?v=xpzpbuFHVVU) for an explanation of how this works. **Unfortunately, better audio in the form of non-nasalized versions of these words is often not directly available.**

-## How to import Kaishi on top of another deck
+## Comment importer Kaishi dans un autre deck

 If you already started Core2k or Tango N4-N5 (or some other similar deck) and you would like to switch to Kaishi 1.5k, you can follow these steps written by [Kuuube](https://github.com/Kuuuube).